mhammo90/Unlo-QR/README.md

 ## Usage

-1. change 'example.env' to '.env' and amend the variables if neccessary
+1. change 'example.env' to '.env' and amend the variables if neccessary (uncomment FIREWALL=true to enable full functionality)
-2. Run `docker build -t unlo-qr .` to build the required docker image
+2. Run `docker-compose up --build ` to build and run the required docker image
-3. Run `docker run -p <userPort>:<userPort> -p <adminPort>:<adminPort> -d unlo-qr` to start the application and map the ports to the host machine
-4. Access the parent interface at `http://localhost:<userPort>`
+3. a.
+Access the parent interface at `http://localhost:<userPort>`
-5. Access the child interface at `http://localhost:<adminPort>`
+   b.
+Access the child interface at `http://localhost:<adminPort>`

 ## Technologies Used